 To implement the Racial Equity Action Plan (2019), to address the Legislature's findings set forth in Section 511, and to address CDFA's findings in the Farm Equity Report, SALC encourages projects that benefit socially disadvantaged farmers and ranchers and increase their participation in acquisition and planning projects.
-"Socially disadvantaged farmers and ranchers" has the meaning set forth in Appendix K.
+"Socially disadvantaged farmers and ranchers" has the meaning set forth in Appendix I.

-Acquisition projects that provide secure land tenure to a beginning or Veteran farmer or rancher, a farmer or rancher who is a member of a Federally recognized or non-federally recognized California Native American tribe on the contact list maintained by the Native American Heritage Commission, or to a farmer or rancher that is a resident of a priority population, as defined in these Guidelines, will be prioritized for funding and may receive one hundred percent funding for eligible costs.
+Acquisition projects that provide secure land tenure to a beginning or Veteran farmer or rancher, a farmer or rancher who is a member of a Federally recognized or non-federally recognized California Native American tribe on the contact list maintained by the Native American Heritage Commission, or to a farmer or rancher that is a resident of a priority population, as defined in these Guidelines, will be prioritized for funding.